 But that requires knowing how the brain normally develops, said Gaya Dowling, Ph.D., a NIDA scientist who is the director of the ABCD study.
 Without such a foundation, it is difficult to understand what is happening to lead to neuropsychiatric or cognitive problems.

 “There are so many unanswered questions about what’s happening in the brain,” she said.
 “For our purposes, if we wanted to look at how marijuana may affect the developing brain, we had a problem.
 Before, we would compare people who had used marijuana with those who hadn’t.
 But when you are trying to answer questions about brain development, you really need to know what those brains looked like before a person started using marijuana.
 Otherwise, any differences you see may well have been there before you started the study.”

-ABCD researchers have conducted the first brain scans, as well as the first clinical evaluations for the now 9- and 10-year-old study participants.
+ABCD researchers have conducted the first brain scans, as well as the first clinical evaluations for the now nine- and ten-year-old study participants.
 Because of its large data set–and diverse group of participants from all over the country–Dowling said the ABCD study permits scientists to ask a range of questions regarding adolescent brain development.